nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list skills the employees in the company have
+1. User requests to list skills the employees in the company have.
-2. HRConnect shows a list of skills
+2. HRConnect shows a list of skills.
-3. User selects a few skills
+3. User selects a few skills.
-4. User requests to list all employees with all of the skills selected
+4. User requests to list all employees with all of the skills selected.
-5. HRConnect lists all employees with all of the skills selected
+5. HRConnect lists all employees with all of the skills selected.

    Use case ends.